nazarbk/nazarbk/README.md

 ## 🤓 About me

-I'm a developer passionate about emerging technologies and building things that matter.
+I'm a multimedia engineer passionate about emerging technologies, software development and quantum computing.
+I enjoy building useful, creative and technically applications - especially when they challenge me to keep learning.

 - 🧑‍🎓 I'm currently completing a Master's in Quantum Computing
 - 🌐 I develop Fullstack web apps using modern frameworks